 The waitress appeared again.
 "We need the table.
-Other people are waiting to eat."
+People are waiting."
 Kris nodded.
 The waitress picked up her plate of uneaten food, the remains of her drink, and Bitters' dishes and left.
-In a second, she was back with a new table cloth and place settings.
+In a second, she was back with a new tablecloth and place settings.